 Defendant in University Hill riot reaches plea agreement

 Jul.
-15—One of the defendants in the 2021 riot on University Hill resolved his case Friday with a plea agreement.
+16—One of the defendants in the 2021 riot on University Hill resolved his case Friday with a plea agreement.

 Garrett Doyle, 23, pleaded guilty Friday in Boulder District Court to felony menacing and engaging in a riot.